michaellihs/golab/doc/golab_group_search.md

-## golab group delete
+## golab group search

-Remove group
+Search for group

 ### Synopsis

-Removes group with all projects inside.
+Get all groups that match your string in their name or path.

 ```
-golab group delete
+golab group search
 ```

 ### Options

 ```
-  -i, --id int   (required) id of group to be deleted
+  -s, --search string   (required) search phrase
 ```

 ### Options inherited from parent commands